oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/b-lab-one-database-management/dbm.md

      - **Average statement latency (seconds)**: Displays the average latency (in seconds) for the SQL statements executed against the DB system.

      - Click **Select charts** in the upper-right corner and select Statement count to view the Statement count chart.
 This chart displays the total number of SQL statements executed against the DB system, during the selected time period.
-For a HeatWave DB system, the Statement count chart also displays the number of SQL statements offloaded to HeatWave for execution.
+For an External DB system, the Statement count chart also displays the number of SQL statements executed.

      ![Operation Stats](./images/perf-hub-selected-charts.png " ")